Building SDL2 from Source (GCC and Make)

 )

-After completing these 5 steps for the SDL2, SDL_image, and SDL_ttf, we can test that everything is working correctly by compiling and running the following program:
+After completing these 5 steps for the SDL2, SDL_image, and SDL_ttf, we can test that everything is working correctly by adding and initializing SDL_image

 #include <SDL.h>